Self Expressions is the Premier Gallery in historic, downtown Nebraska City.

 Ansel Adams, a world renowned landscape photographer once said “You don’t take a photograph, you make it.”
 I hope my photographs transport you to new locations and let you experience the colorful land we live in.

-I’m honored to be a member of “The Grove.”
+I’m honored to be a member of “Self Expressions Gallery.”
 I have the flexibility to print in virtually any size, so you are not limited to the photos on display here.
-Please contact me via my business card or through “The Grove.”
-I will arrange for pickup at “The Grove” or shipped to you.
+Please contact me via my business card or through “.”
+I will arrange for pickup at “Self Expressions” or shipped to you.